gomzyakov/achievements/README.md

 ## Achievement Skin Tone

-Some achievements' appearance depends on your Emoji Skin Tone Preference.
+The appearance of some achievements depends on your Emoji Skin Tone Preference.

 You can change your preferred Skin Tone by going to [appearance settings](https://github.com/settings/appearance).